Hongwei-L/OpenXR_Dev/Readme.md

 in section below to import the root certificate.

 ### Try with the prebuilt binary ###
 You can try the 3 samples above with prebuilt binary.
-Go to sample_bin folder, then do the following:
+First download this repository, **go to sample_bin folder**, then do the following:
-1. import the root certificate by command with elevated cmd prompt `certmgr.exe /c /add root.spc /s -r localMachine root`
+1. import the root certificate by command with elevated cmd prompt `.\certmgr.exe /c /add root.spc /s -r localMachine root`
 2. Attach your A3 glass to laptop, and close the automatically started virtual display app by clicking the hidden XR manager icon.
 3. try the app by clicking the run_xr.bat in each sample app directory.
 If the root certificate failed to install, you will get stuck at startup.
-Try to kill lxrcompositor in taskmgr.
+Try to fix the certificate issue, and kill lxrcompositor process via taskmgr, it will restart automatically

 ## Prerequisites